Skip to main content

 00:29:29:14 – 00:29:49:16

-As we spoke about, we all know that it’s that that it’s very both disruptive but costs a lot when somebody leaves their job both in terms of of you know, the time then to to to find new people, to find the right replacement, getting them on board, ready to do the job.
-And that can also be very disruptive for the team, for the teams as well.
+As we spoke about, we all know that it’s both very disruptive and costs a lot when somebody leaves their job both in terms of you know, the time then to find new people, to find the right replacement, getting them on board, ready to do the job.
+And that can also be very disruptive for for the teams as well.

 00:29:49:18 – 00:30:22:12

 And I think with lots of people and talent leaders in the room today, hopefully you can see the benefits of investing from a retention perspective and the potential savings to be had as well.
-Certainly in terms of your time, we also talked earlier about learning organizations having increased employee satisfaction scores, and this is also a great metric that can be used as well to to to see the investment, to see a return on your investment in learning cultures.
+Certainly in terms of your time.
+We also talked earlier about learning organizations having increased employee satisfaction scores, and this is also a great metric that can be used as well to see the investment, to see a return on your investment in learning cultures.

 00:30:22:14 – 00:30:51:10

 Great.
-So now for our fourth Truth here again, in learning cultures, learning is not a chore.
+So now for our fourth truth: learning is not a chore.
 It’s not a check the box exercise.
-Instead, it’s this key ingredient that really spans all of the stages of the employee lifecycle.
-It’s part of the employee value proposition, and attracting talent hadn’t touched on that as we were going through the business impact cycle.
+Instead, it’s this key ingredient that really spans all stages of the employee lifecycle.
+It’s part of the employee value proposition, and attracting talent, Hen touched on that as we were going through the business impact cycle.

 00:30:51:12 – 00:31:32:14

 It’s also a key part, as we’re all aware, of onboarding and ramping up in the role when hired.
 But it’s also this essential part of further developing in the role and getting to the next level.
 We know it’s part of talent retention.
 We just talked about that.
-And so in each stage of the employee lifecycle is a really, really clear what’s in it for me in learning, employees view it as an essential tool and feeling more confident in their role, and it’s really seen as a necessary thing to be doing to navigate a changing landscape.
+And so, in each stage of the employee lifecycle is a really, really clear what’s in it for me in learning.
+Employees view it as an essential tool in feeling more confident in their role, and it’s really seen as a necessary thing to be doing to navigate a changing landscape,

 00:31:32:14 – 00:32:03:15